 We love the geometric hanging planters at this small pottery studio.

 - Michael Weems |384 North Palm Canyon Drive

 The fun items in this store are almost as wonderful as the proprietor.
 His specialty is putting unique images on ceramic plates and trays that you’d eagerly pull out at your next party.
 We also loved his vibrantly colored vintage trays and the amazing way he turns old car parts into works of art you’d display anywhere but a garage.

 This store features its own brand of clothing, specializing in well-fitting cotton basics.
 It also carries other clothing made in America and stylish pieces like shoes and leather bags.

+While the flagship has moved the Rancho Mirage, there is an outpost in The Saguaro Hotel.
 This fun collection of items will keep you busy browsing.
 They sell everything from clothing and bedding to body care—all from independent makers.
 Some American finds we loved were the bedding from Modern Plum and acrylic goods from ASI.

 Find Some Vintage Goodies